Research Ethics

 Failure to obtain ethics approval if it is required could amount to research misconduct and require deletion of any data collected.

 Your application will be reviewed by colleagues within your College.
-They will aim to provide an initial review within three weeks of receiving your application.
+Please allow at least six weeks to eight weeks for new applications to receive a full review.
+This is to ensure that the committees – whose members review applications around their own research and teaching workloads – have enough time to give your application the attention it deserves.
+Complex applications may take longer and should be submitted as soon as possible to allow adequate processing time.
 These timescales can be heavily affected by not only the size of the application but also the quality and completeness of your submission.
 Please ensure you attach all relevant documents and prepare your application with care, submitting it well in advance of your intended research start date.
 You will receive updates regarding the status of your application, but you can contact the Research Ethics Officer via your College ethics e-mail address at any time.

 Should your project require escalation to the University Research Integrity and Ethics Committee you will be informed, and a member of the Committee will contact you.
 This is likely to affect a very small number of applications which either raise substantial ethical or reputational concerns.